 Updating Windows And Drivers

-Yes, updating the Windows and graphic drivers can fix the lag issues you’re facing.
+Yes, updating the Windows and graphic drivers can fix your lag issues.
 The latest Windows has advanced and new graphics drivers compared to previous versions because everything updates daily, from games to other utility software.

 To update your Windows, go to the settings and open the “Update & Security” panel.
 Click on “Check for updates,” and it will download and install the available updates.
-The PC may require to restart after the completion of downloading, just make sure don’t turn off your system while updating, or it will corrupt the Windows.
+The PC may require restart after downloading; just make sure not to turn off your system while updating, or it will corrupt the Windows.

 Updating the drivers of your GPU is also necessary.
-The valve may require the new driver changes to work better as the game gets updated.
+The valve may require the new driver changes to work better as the game updates.
 To update your graphic drivers, simply go to your GeForce Experience/AMD Adrenalin software to manually check and update the drivers.

 Image-8 (Drivers Update)

-Counter-Strike: Global Offensive is a CPU-intensive game, which means it uses CPU over GPU to process and render frames.
-Performance can hinder if you have a low-end PC with an old processor.
+Counter-Strike: Global Offensive is a CPU-intensive game that uses CPU over GPU to process and render frames.
+Performance can be hindered if you have a low-end PC with an old processor.
 Updating the processor can permanently fix sudden frame drops.

-Moreover, if you still want to get more FPS, you also have to use high-end hardware, including the CPU, GPU, and RAM.
+Moreover, if you still want more FPS, you must use high-end hardware, including the CPU, GPU, and RAM.
 All this hardware helps you get more FPS to make your gameplay smoother.

 Conclusion